ucbds-infra/oassign/README.md

 #### Test cell with a blank on the last line

-If your test contains a blank/newline after the test, jassign seems to automatically add a semicolon at the end of the test, thus, supressing the output of the command.
+If your test contains a blank/newline after the test, otter-assign seems to automatically add a semicolon at the end of the test, thus, supressing the output of the command.

 Example: